BaritoLog/barito-flow/README.md

 ## Consumer Mode

-Responsible for:
+Consumer mode is responsible for:

-- Consume logs from kafka
+- Consuming logs from Kafka
-- Commit logs to elasticsearch
+- Committing logs to Elasticsearch

 After the project is built, run:

 ```sh
 ./barito-flow Consumer